MrNimbus777/C-Collections/README.md

 Call the implementation macro like this: <br>
 `DARR_IMPLEMENT(int)` <br>
 _(or `DARR_IMPLEMENT_EXPLICIT(int, ints)` for custom naming.)_ <br>
-This will generate the int_darr structure and all related functions for that type If you want to get into details analyze carefully the [sourcode](https://github.com/MrNimbus777/C-Collections/blob/main/darr.h).
+This will generate the int_darr structure and all related functions for that type.
+If you want to get into details analyze carefully the [sourcode](https://github.com/MrNimbus777/C-Collections/blob/main/darr.h).

 ## Example